EmilStenstrom/friendlybit/posts/2006-02-13-extra-fluid-layouts-with-javascript.md

 }
 ```

-As you see scaleUp() determines a percentage by looking at three things: it&#8217;s unformated width, it&#8217;s current width and the target width.
+As you see scaleUp() determines a percentage by looking at three things: it's unformated width, it's current width and the target width.
 Font-size and text width does not seem to follow eachother perfectly so an additional multiplication by 0.9 is needed.

 This handy little function is then called with the element you want to scale and the width in pixels of how wide you want it.
 The calls look something like this: